core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 - The destination address for the request should be taken from additional information about the target, e.g., from an AAAA record associated with the target name or from an "ipv6hint" SvcParam value, or, as a fallback, by querying an address for the target name of the SVCB record.
-- The destination port for the address is taken from the "port" SvcParam value, if present.
+- The destination port for the request is taken from the "port" SvcParam value, if present.
   Otherwise, take the default port of the CoAP transport.
 - Set the target name of SVCB record in the Uri-Host option.
 - For each element in the CBOR sequence of the "docpath" SvcParam value, add a Uri-Path option to the request.
-- If a "port" SvcParam value is provided or if a port was queried, and if either differs from the default port of the transport or the destination port selected above, set that port in the Uri-Port option.
+- If a "port" SvcParam value is provided or if a port was queried, and if either differs from the default port of the transport or the destination port selected above, add the Uri-Port option to the request and set its value to that port.
+  Uri-Port option.
 - If the request constructed this way receives a response, use the same SVCB record for construction of future DoC queries.